grate-driver/linux/Documentation/admin-guide/kernel-parameters.rst

 the system, thus avoiding looking up the value in "/sys/devices/system/cpu" in advance on each deployed system.

+        foo_cpus=none

+will provide an empty/cleared cpu mask for the associated boot argument.

+Note that "all" and "none" are not necessarily valid/sensible input values for each available parameter expecting a CPU list.

 This document may not be entirely up to date and comprehensive.
 The command "modinfo -p ${modulename}" shows a current list of all parameters of a loadable